 Guests’ reactions can vary.
 Some of them get extremely angry as we “ruined their vacation”, while others prefer to get the most of the new destinations and find ways to still enjoy their trip.

-Crew members try to stay positive and do their best to ensure the guests are happy, by providing high-quality service and the experience above guests’ expectations.
+Crew members try to stay positive and do their best to ensure the guests are happy, by providing high-quality service and an experience above guests’ expectations.

 While I was working in the Caribbean, the itinerary used to change a lot due to the poor weather conditions.
 Even though I understood how frustrating it was for the passengers, I always tried to convince them to look on the bright side and fully enjoy the alternative destinations waiting to be explored.